 You must provide evidence supporting your claim for sea service at the time of application for all new certificates of competency other than a General purpose hand near coastal.

 You must also provide evidence of sea service at the time of revalidating all high complexity certificates:

 - Master less than 35 metres near coastal

 - Mate less than 80 metres near coastal

 - Master less than 80 metres near coastal

 - Marine engine driver grade 1 near coastal

-- a letter from the operator, owner, master or chief engineer of a vessel detailing your sea service (see Recording sea service)
+- a letter from the vessel operator, owner, master or chief engineer detailing your sea service.

-The NSCV Part D provides for a reduction in the amount of qualifying sea service you require if you complete a task book.
-You must submit the completed and signed seafarer details page from your completed task book with your evidence of sea service to be eligible for the reduction in the sea service requirement.
+The National Standard for Commercial Vessels Part D—Crew competencies provides for a reduction in the amount of qualifying sea service you require if you complete a task book.
+You must submit the completed and signed seafarer details page from your task book with your certificate of competency application to be eligible for the reduction in the sea service requirement.